Cellular Automata and Bootstrap Percolation: Freezing, monotonicity and measures

 Suppose that $f$ does not trivialize $\mu$.
 Then there must be $\epsilon>0$ such that ${\mu(E_{\vec 0,n})\geq\epsilon}$ for all $n\geq 0$ (otherwise we would have ${\lim_n\mu(f^{-n}([m]))=1}$ since sets $E_{\vec 0,n}$ are decreasing, a contradiction).
 By continuity of $\mu$ from above, we deduce ${\mu(\bigcap_{n \in \N} E_{\vec 0,n})\geq\epsilon}$, so $\mu(B)\leq 1-\epsilon<1$.
 Therefore the third item does not hold.

 Suppose then that the third item does not hold, so that $\mu(B) < 1$.
-Since ${P^{\Z^2} \setminus B = \bigcup_{\vec z \in \Z^2} \bigcap_{n \in \N} E_{\vec z,n}}$ has positive measure, $\epsilon := \mu(\bigcap_{n \in \N} E_{\vec z,n}) > 0$ for some $\vec z$.
+Since ${P^{\Z^d} \setminus B = \bigcup_{\vec z \in \Z^d} \bigcap_{n \in \N} E_{\vec z,n}}$ has positive measure, $\epsilon := \mu(\bigcap_{n \in \N} E_{\vec z,n}) > 0$ for some $\vec z$.
 For each $n$, we then have $\sum_{p \neq m} \mu(f^{-n}([p]_{\vec z})) = \mu(E_{\vec z,n}) \geq \epsilon$, and in particular $\mu(f^{-n}([p]_{\vec z})) \geq \epsilon/|P|$ for some $p \in P \setminus \{m\}$.
 For some $p$ this holds for infinitely many $n$, so some limit point $\nu$ of $(f^n \mu)_{n \in \N}$ satisfies $\nu(f^{-n}([p]_{\vec z}) \geq \epsilon/|P|$.
 Thus $f$ does not trivialize $\mu$.
 We have shown that the third item is equivalent to the first. \end{proof}

 We note that the first two items of Lemma~\ref{lem:percolationasmunilpotency} are equivalent even without the freezing hypothesis, and for the third item we only need the condition that some state $m \in P$ is \emph{persistent}, that is, $x_{\vec v} = m$ implies $f(x)_{\vec v} = m$.
+More dynamically (and generally) stated, it suffices that some configuration $x \in A^{\Z^d}$ is \emph{Lyapunov stable}, meaning